 OWCP Guide for Treating Physician

-Attention all medical providers, please review OWCP's message regarding the HIPPA.
+Attention all medical providers, please review OWCP's message regarding the HIPAA.

 The Federal Employees' Compensation Act (5 USC 8101 et seq.), which is administered by the U.S. Department of Labor, Office of Worker's Compensation Programs (OWCP), provides workers' compensation coverage to civilian employees of the United States who suffer employment-related injury, disease, or illness.
 FECA serves only Federal workers and employers, and has different benefits and requirements than the state workers' compensation programs, which cover private employers.

 As a workers' compensation program, the FECA differs from Federal or State disability retirement program in that benefits are awarded based on the causal relationship of the disability to the employment and the resulting loss of wage earning capacity.
 In addition, the program is not adversarial in nature and OWCP's decisions are based on documented evidence of record.
 For this reason, OWCP seeks accurate and concise medical documentation to determine the individual's entitlement to benefits and services.
 The following information on FECA benefits and how the program works has been prepared to assist you when seeing Federal employees for the accepted, work-related condition(s) (injuries, diseases, or illness).